arnie-robot/English/README.md

 Looking at the previous licenses, they all seem versions of the MIT license.
 Hence this code is released under the MIT license for ease of use and future-compatibility.

 The original code is copyright MIT; changes copyright Chris Alexander.
+See the LICENSE file for more information.